bessagroup/f3dasm/docs/source/rst_doc_files/classes/design/domain.rst

 |

-To start, we instantiate an empty domain object:
+To start, we create an empty domain object:

 .. code-block:: python